Standard Schnauzer

 • Hip Dysplasia: Hip dysplasia occurs when the parts of the hip joint grind together rather than glide smoothly.
 This condition can develop in young dogs but often becomes more apparent as they age.
 To manage hip dysplasia, you can choose surgical intervention or pursue medical management options, including weight management and anti-inflammatory medications to alleviate discomfort.

-• Eye Problems: Standard Schnauzers are prone to various eye issues, including cataracts, which can develop in older dogs, and dry eye, a condition that can cause discomfort and vision problems.
+• Eye Issues: Standard Schnauzers are prone to various eye issues, including cataracts, which can develop in older dogs, and dry eye, a condition that can cause discomfort and vision problems.
 Regular veterinary check-ups can help detect these issues early.
 Maintaining proper eye care, including keeping the eyes clean and ensuring your dog’s overall health, can reduce the risk of developing serious eye conditions.

 • Dilated Cardiomyopathy: Dilated cardiomyopathy is a severe heart condition that appears to have a recessive genetic component in Standard Schnauzers.
 It can lead to weakened heart function and serious health complications.
 A DNA test is available to identify this trait, and testing breeding dogs can help decrease the prevalence of this condition in future generations, promoting a healthier breed overall.